Planning for Growing Enrollment

 LMSD enrollment is at its highest levels in more than 40 years.
-Enrollment surpassed 8,400 students in 2015 for the first time since the early 1970's.
-Since 2008, LMSD has had the second-fastest enrollment growth rate in the Commonwealth and the largest growth by total number of students.
-Based on current projections by the Montgomery County Planning Commission, enrollment could surpass 9,300 students in the next ten years.
+Opening day enrollment in 2015 surpassed 8,300 students for the first time since the 1973-74 school year.
+LMSD is now one of the fastest-growing districts in the state; based on current projections by the Montgomery County Planning Commission, enrollment could surpass 9,300 students in the next ten years.
 Growth has been in line with projections on aggregate, but several trends require careful monitoring, including slightly higher-than-expected growth at the elementary level.
 Across the District, several schools are at or nearing capacity and need additional classroom space to accommodate students.

 In 2013, the Board approved four-classroom additions at both Penn Valley and Gladwyne elementary schools, a 12-classroom addition at Welsh Valley Middle School and the expansion of classroom and storage space at Bala Cynwyd Middle School.
 These projects have been completed.
 Enrollment growth will also impact both Harriton and Lower Merion high schools.
-To accommodate the high school population and avoid the cost of a classroom addition at Harriton, the Board re-purposed empty classrooms in the District Administration Building (formerly part of Lower Merion High School) for classroom use once again.
-Several classrooms are already in use and more will be occupied in the 2017-18 school year.
+To accommodate the high school population and avoid the cost of a classroom addition at Harriton, the Board moved to re-purpose empty classrooms in the District Administration Building (formerly part of Lower Merion High School) for classroom use once again.
+These renovations will be completed prior to the start of the 2017-18 school year.

-To accommodate capacity needs at Penn Wynne Elementary School, where there has been significant growth in recent years, the administration installed temporary classrooms prior to the 2016-17 school year with an eye on permanent classroom expansion in the next several years.
-Another immediate priority is Bala Cynwyd Middle School, where expanded classroom capacity is necessary in the short term to maintain existing programs.
+An immediate priority is providing additional classroom space at Penn Wynne Elementary School, where there has been significant growth in recent years.
+The administration is recommending the installation of temporary classrooms at Penn Wynne for 2016-17 with an eye on permanent classroom expansion in the next several years.

 For more information on enrollment growth and its impacts, please visit the links and resources in this section.